Religion in Colombia: Protestant Christianity

-Protestantism, primarily Evangelicalism, now represents 13% of the Colombian populace, and is growing faster than the national growth rate.
-"Evangelicos" (as they are called in Colombia) hold to the authority of the Bible.
-Many of them belong to Pentecostal churches, but other churches are active as well.
+Protestantism, primarily Evangelicalism, represent 14% of the population in 2022; international NGOs have stated that indigenous Protestants face threats, harassment and arbitrary detention in their communities due to their religious beliefs.

+Eastern Orthodox Christianity

+There is a small Eastern Orthodox presence in Colombia, concentrated around cities and metropolitan areas.
+The Russian Orthodox Church Outside of Russia has Colombia as part of their Diocese of Caracas and South America, ruled by Bishop John (Berzins).
+The Ecumenical Patriarchate of Constantinople also maintains a presence in Colombia, through their Metropolis of Buenos Aires and all South America, ruled by Metropolitan John (Bosch) since 2019.
+There is little activity beyond that.

 Baháʼí Faith

 The Baháʼí Faith in Colombia begins with references to the country in Baháʼí literature as early as 1916, with Baháʼís visiting as early as 1927.
 The first Colombian joined the religion in 1929 and the first Baháʼí Local Spiritual Assembly was elected in Bogotá in 1944 with the beginning of the arrival of coordinated pioneers from the United States and achieved an independent National Spiritual Assembly in 1961.
 By 1963 there were eleven local assemblies.
 In the 1980s institutions were developed in Colombia that have influenced activities inside and independent of the religion in other countries: FUNDAEC and the Ruhi Institute.

-The Association of Religion Data Archives (relying mostly on the World Christian Encyclopedia) estimated some 68,000 Baháʼís (0.2% of the population) in 2005.
+The Association of Religion Data Archives (relying mostly on the World Christian Encyclopedia) estimated that Baháʼís made up 0.02% of the population in 2020; local leaders estimate that they make up over 1%.

 Islam

-According to a 2018 study conducted Pew Research Center, the size of the Colombian Muslim population ranges from about 85,000–100,000 individuals.
+According to a 2018 study conducted Pew Research Center, the size of the Colombian Muslim population ranges from about 5,000-10,000 individuals.
 There are a number of Islamic organizations in Colombia, including Islamic in San Andrés, Barranquilla, Bogotá, Guajira, Nariño, and Santa Marta.
 There are also primary and secondary Islamic schools in Bogotá and Maicao.
 Maicao plays host to the continent's third largest mosque, the Mosque of Omar Ibn Al-Khattab.

 Most Colombian Muslims are converts or of Arab descent.

+In 2020, Maicao became the first place in Colombia to elect a Muslim mayor; the Omar Ibn Al-Khattab Mosque in the city is the third largest in Latin America.

+According to FBI, Maicao is the focal point of Islamic terrorist group Hezbollah in South America.